Designing a Haunted House Living Room: A Comprehensive Guide for Architects and Families

 Incorporate candles or lanterns as decorative elements that also provide soft lighting.
 Use candle holders with intricate designs to enhance the haunted aesthetic.

-See also Kitchen Design
+See also Small Kitchen Design

 5. Decorative Elements